vinnu411/Weather-App/README.md

 🌟Executed lively background changes, providing an intuitive visual representation of the current weather conditions.

--Incorporated visibility, wind speed and humidity indicators which offers users a comprehensive understanding of the weather forecast.
+🌟Incorporated visibility, wind speed and humidity indicators which offers users a comprehensive understanding of the weather forecast.

 -Managed the entire development life-cycle, including version control through Git and GitHub.